-Having tutored for a few years online, I believe well delivered online tuition is better than in person or face to face tuition.
+Having tutored for a few years online, I believe well delivered online tutoring is better than in person or face to face tuition.
 Why?:

 - Closely related to the above point is that the children of today are growing up in an entirely new environment than any child has ever grown up before.
 They are using and interacting with screens and technology daily.
-Not only that, but every parent knows how attentive and glued to a screen children can be.
 I had a student diagnosed ADD and she was more attentive to what I had to say to her and ask her to do when we went online on screen compared to when I used to tutor her in person.
 Once the parent saw that I ended up tutoring her other two siblings online as well.